 - When someone signs up for my email list online: Clients’ name, contact information, opt-in consent is noted by the program (MailChimp or Constant Contact)

 - When someone books a massage online through Schedulicity: The scheduling program requires a client’s contact information, and may accept the client’s pre-payment.
-If a prepayment is made through Schedulicity at the time of booking a service, I do not have access to the client’s credit card or other payment account numbers.
+Also, if a prepayment is made through Schedulicity at the time of booking a service, I do not have access to the client’s credit card or other payment account numbers.

 - When someone buys a gift certificate online through Gift Card Cafe: The gift certificate program requires a client’s contact information, and accepts their payment.
 I do not have access to the client’s credit card or other payment account numbers.